cchudzicki-ocw-testing/6.111-spring-2006/content/pages/syllabus.md

 Component Pinouts/Data
 ----------------------

 Pinouts for most components are easily available through the Web (e.g., do a Google™ search to locate the appropriate data sheet).
-Relevant sheets needed for the labs are available in [labs]({{< baseurl >}}/pages/labs) section.
+Relevant sheets needed for the labs are available in {{< resource_link b07a1209-db13-f696-9f99-98a17dc3f627 "labs" >}} section.

 Conduct of the Subject
 ----------------------